Yo1k/qaws/readme.md

 $ sudo docker compose up db -d
 ```

-To create and run Docker container with 'qaws-app' service run from the project root directory:
+To create and run Docker container with 'qaws-app' application, run from the project root directory:

 ```shell
 $ sudo docker compose up
 ```

-To shut down running services and clean up containers use either of these methods:
+To shut down running services and clean up containers, use either of these methods:
-* typing `Ctrl-C` (if the service is running in the foreground)
+* stop the application by typing `Ctrl-C` in the same shell (if the service is running in the
+  foreground)
+  in where you started it, then use `sudo docker rm <CONTAINER ID | NAME>` to remove containers
+  (to see containers list `sudo docker ps -a`)
 * or switch to a different shell and run from the project root directory

 ```shell